bkkesseler/DSS3-Getting-Cleaning-Data/CODEBOOK.md

 * 'activity_type' - Its activity label, a factor variable including walking, walking_upstairs, walking_downstairs, sitting, standing, laying
 * An identifier of the subject who carried out the experiment.

-### The revided and tidied dataset includes the following files:
+### The revised and tidied dataset includes the following files:

 * 'README.txt'